 Optimizing Payments With Integrated Payables

 With Integrated Payables, your business consolidates ACH, wire, check, and virtual card vendor payments into a single file that you upload into your online banking platform with First Business Bank.
 The payment file can also be transmitted directly from your companies’ payables software to the bank, further reducing steps involved.
 By outsourcing your payment process like this, you streamline your internal processes while we initiate payments for you.
 We print checks and mail them on your behalf with priority shipping options available as needed.
 This allows you to initiate a check payment from the convenience of your home office, business office, or anywhere you have a secure connection to Online Banking.

 Imagine if you could cut that in half – without increasing staff.
-Automated Clearing House (ACH) payments cost about 50 cents each to process.
+ACH payments cost about 50 cents each to process.
 If you convert to 50% ACH, you lower your paper check cost from $73,000 annually to about $46,000 annually.

 Last — but certainly not least — we saw an increase overall in fraud affecting businesses over the past year.
 The Association for Financial Professionals’ “2021 AFP Payments Fraud and Control Survey Report” shows that paper checks continue to rank as the top payment method affected by fraud — 66% of those surveyed reported check fraud activity, which is down from 74% a year earlier.
 The report attributes a decrease in check fraud to the increase of electronic payments!